 How to Extract Transactions from a Bank Statement PDF

 Pulling transactions out of a bank statement PDF is a recurring chore for anyone doing personal finance tracking, expense reports, tax prep, or bookkeeping.
-The PDF was designed for printing, not for spreadsheet analysis.
-Here is how to extract transactions from a bank statement PDF cleanly, with realistic expectations for each approach.
+PDFs were designed for printing, not for spreadsheet analysis.
+Below: the methods that work, the methods that don't, and what to expect from each.

 Why this is annoying (the manual way)